 During the summer months, we recommend opting for a stronger formula, such as the Body Shop’s Skin Defense Multi-Protection Lotion SPF50+ PA++++ (£22), which hydrates damaged skin while protecting against sun damage, pollution and signs of ageing.

-Don’t use any harsh physical or chemical exfoliators while your skin is adjusting.
+We touched upon this in Step 1 but to reiterate: Don’t use any harsh physical or chemical exfoliators while your skin is adjusting and purging.

 This can cause more purging to happen, or cause a painful reaction.